displace2023/DISPLACE_Baselines/language_diarization/README.md

 <div align="left"><img src="../displace_img.png" width="550"/></div>

-# About the Challenge
-The DISPLACE challenge aims to address research issues related to speaker and language diarization in an inclusive manner.
-The goal of the challenge is to establish new benchmarks for speaker diarization (SD) in multilingual settings and language diarization (LD) in multi-speaker settings, using the same underlying dataset.

-In this challenge, we provide a conversational dataset for speaker and language diarization task.
-The unique attritibutes of this dataset are that it consists of multiple speakers speaking in a code mixed meeting environment which makes the mentioned tasks of speaker and langauge diarization challenging.
-The further details about the challenge can be found at [DISPLACE 2023](https://displace2023.github.io/).

 # Baseline for Language Dizarization
 The implementation of the language diarization baseline is based on a Agglomerative Hierarchical Clustering over language embeddings extracted from a spoken language recognition model trained on the VoxLingua107 dataset using SpeechBrain.
 The model was based on the ECAPA-TDNN architecture ([1](https://arxiv.org/abs/2005.07143)).
 VoxLingua covers 107 different languages .
 We used this model as an feature (embeddings) extractor .
 We experimented this model on our own data with a range of different hop lengths and frame sizes.